 Petty cash must be stored securely in a locked tin and the tin within a locked cupboard or drawer.
-Key access must be limited to one person, and appropriate key-holding arrangements should be made by the AD/CD/RD and documented.
+Key access must be limited to one person, and appropriate key holding arrangements should be made by the AD/CD/RD and documented.

-All transactions should be signed by both the petty cash officer and the recipient.
+and all transactions signed by both the petty cash officer and the recipient.
 AD/CD/RDs are responsible for ensuring this and will be accountable for any cash losses from their office.

-Cash theft must be reported to the UK office and RO immediately, using the fraud reporting process.
+Cash theft must be report to the UK office and RO immediately using the fraud reporting process.

-7.9 Payments to staff
+7.9 Payroll

-7.9.1 Payroll
+7.9.1 General Principles

-Payroll processes will, of course, differ from country to country and each payroll should have specific policies and procedures as applicable.
-This section describes overarching expectations, but local legislation will always take precedent.
+Payroll processes will differ from country to country and each payroll should have specific policies and procedures as applicable.
+This section describes overarching expectations, however, local legislation will always take precedent.